smduan/Fed-TDA/README.md

 # Fed-TDA
-The implementation of our paper "Fed-TDA: Federated Tabular Data Augmentation on Non-IID Data"
+The implementation of our paper [Fed-TDA: Federated Tabular Data Augmentation on Non-IID Data](https://arxiv.org/pdf/2211.13116.pdf)

 Other baseline methods are as follow: